Youth aged 13-15

 Explore (ages 13 to 15) participants will have the opportunity to initiate or develop their language skills in a structured learning environment; create links with other youth from second-language communities across Canada; and enjoy a rich cultural experience in another part of Canada.

-Participants in Explore (ages 13 to 15) are required to stay on-campus in a dormitory-style room or a university apartment.
+Participants in Explore (ages 13 to 15) are required to stay on-campus in a dormitory-style room or a university apartment, or off-campus with a host family.
 Accommodations are assigned by gender.
 Bilingual monitors work with students around the clock, and are with them at all times during activities and outings.
 The university campuses are regularly patrolled by professional security guards, and there are security guards assigned to each residence.
 In emergency situations, participants can alert their monitors or the institution’s security staff.
 Institutions have arrangements with local hospitals should participants require medical care.